ekmungai/eloquent-ifrs/README.md

 The package supports multiple Entities (Companies), Account Categorization, Transaction assignment, Start of Year Opening Balances and accounting for VAT Transactions.
 Transactions are also protected against tampering via direct database changes ensuring the integrity of the Ledger.

-The motivation for this package can be found in details on my blog post [here](https://karanjamungai.com/posts/accounting_software/)
+The motivation for this package can be found in detail on my blog post [here](https://karanjamungai.com/posts/accounting_software/)
 ## Table of contents
 1. [Installation](#installation)
 2. [Configuration](#configuration)